apache/spark/docs/sql-error-conditions.md

 A column cannot have both a default value and a generation expression but column `<colName>` has default value: (`<defaultValue>`) and generation expression: (`<genExpr>`).

+### GET_TABLES_BY_TYPE_UNSUPPORTED_BY_HIVE_VERSION

+SQLSTATE: none assigned

+Hive 2.2 and lower versions don't support getTablesByType.
+Please use Hive 2.3 or higher version.

 ### GRAPHITE_SINK_INVALID_PROTOCOL

 SQLSTATE: none assigned